 I’m a father of two adorable children, and I’ve founded hacked.com because of them.
 I’m 30 years old and have worked with technology and social media my entire adult life.
-From creating web services, apps, and to running a large media house.
-After learning more about the security risks people face online, and especially children, I became anxious for my own.
+From creating web services, apps and running a large media house.
+After learning more about the security risks people face online, and especially children, I became anxious about my own.
 How can I secure their digital life?

 I’ve started to write a book for parents on all the different things that parents need to know.
 And in this article, I’ve listed the most important tips for you as a parent, no matter if your child is five years or 17 years.

 What can go wrong?